fuston05/users_api/README.md

 - server is deployed on heroku api base url is: https://scotts-users-api.herokuapp.com

-- this is just extra practice for RESTful API's using nodeJs, ExpressJs, KnexJs, PostgreSQL Database
+- This is just extra practice for RESTful API's using nodeJs, ExpressJs, KnexJs, PostgreSQL Database
-- uses knex cleaner library to delete seeds before re-seeding:
+- Since we are using foreign keys I used knex cleaner library to delete seeds before re-seeding:
   [knex cleaner](https://www.npmjs.com/package/knex-cleaner)

 ---